Updated for 2023

 Written by Ryan Duffy – Attorney, updated on

-Step 1: Choose a business name for your Mississippi LLC
+Step 1: Choose a name for your LLC

 Selecting a name for your business is the first step in forming an LLC.

-The name you choose must:
+The name you choose for your Mississippi LLC must:

 Choose a business name for your LLC

-Name reservations
+Name Reservations

 Trade Name

-Step 2: Designate a registered agent
+Step 2: Choose a registered agent

 Like every other state, Mississippi requires all LLCs to designate a registered agent.

-Step 3: File the Mississippi LLC articles of organization
+Step 3: File the Mississippi LLC articles of organization and request a Certificate of Formation

-To complete the filing, you must provide the following information:
+To complete the filing, you must provide:

 • The name and address of your LLC

-• The name and address of your LLC’s registered agent
+• The name and address of the registered agent

 • The rights, obligations, and responsibilities of the LLC members